wegnerce/taxomias/README.md

 a local copy of this database in combination with mappings to sequence data deposited in NCBI comes in quite handy in many situations (see usage scenarios).

-The idea behind TAXOMIAS is to locally setup a tailored NCBI taxonomy database in form of an sqlite database and to provide wrappers to use taxonomic information to access sequence information.
+Taxomias is a small module written in python.The idea behind TAXOMIAS is to locally setup a tailored NCBI taxonomy database in form of an sqlite database and to provide wrappers to use taxonomic information to access sequence information.
 Currently taxomias comprises functions to access two NCBI resources:

 1. RefSeq genomes
   * mapping of taxonomic identifiiers to available refseq genomes
 2. NCBI nr
-  * mapping of taxonomic identifiiers to accession version numbers of protein deposited in NCBI nr
+  * mapping of taxonomic identifiiers to accession version numbers of protein sequences deposited in NCBI nr

 ## Usage scenarios